MykolaTereshchukTR-12/LearningProgLanguagePython/Laboratory work 2. How to work with GitHub/READMELab_2.md

 However, Git specified a reason inside the file that described all the new changes.
 I manually resolved the conflict by merging all the changes and editing the file itself.
 After it Git does not detect a conflict and successfully committed the file READMELab_2.md.

+Changes made in the Web version of the repository are not reflected in the local one.